mozilla/Reps/README.md

+# The Reps program was sunset in 2023 and no longer exists.
+Thanks for all your contributions!

-# The Reps Program Planning Repo
+## The Reps Program Planning Repo

 ![Participate](https://wiki.mozilla.org/images/thumb/e/e1/MozRep-Final-Outline.png/300px-MozRep-Final-Outline.png)